 Choosing a few index funds on your own will always be the best option.
-And I’ll reiterate, anyone can do this successfully.
-But if you’re still not convinced, and a little extra guidance would help you sleep at night, then you also can’t go wrong with a robo-advisor.
+But if you’re still not convinced, and some extra guidance would help you sleep at night, you can’t go wrong with a robo-advisor.

 Robo-advisors, like Betterment or Wealthfront, charge super-low rates to create and manage a passive investment portfolio that fits your situation and goals.
-Unlike traditional human investment advisors, robo-advisors are built to offer simple, cost-efficient portfolios that work for everybody.
-No upselling you on complex strategies, no exorbitant fees, no stress.
+Also, unlike traditional human investment advisors, robo-advisors are built to offer simple, cost-efficient portfolios that work for everybody.
+No upselling you on complex strategies, no exorbitant fees, and no stress.

 Step 4: Fuel the Fire

-At this point, you’ve done all the hard parts.
-At least, all of the daunting parts anyway.
-You have built your very own super-powerful, super-efficient wealth building machine.
+At this point, you’ve done all the hardest parts.
+You have built your very own super-powerful, super-efficient wealth-building machine.
 All that’s left is to start pouring in the fuel.

 Start Your Simple Investing Journey Today

-If you made it through this whole article, you now know at least 90% of what you need to be a successful passive investor.
-If there are gaps you’d like to know more about, I encourage you to go out and find the answers, or ask me in the comments below.
-Better yet, check out the financial freedom archives right here at Smarter and Harder.
+If you made it through this article, you now know at least 90% of what you need to be a successful passive investor.
+However, if there are gaps you’d like to know more about, I encourage you to go out and find the answers, or ask me in the comments below.

 What are you waiting for?
 You can do this, and you’re ready.
 Every day that you wait to get your simple investing portfolio started is another day of missed opportunity.
 The first step is the gateway to everything.
 The rest comes after.
 Take the first step to changing your whole financial future today.